 The National Galleries of Scotland has presented an exhibition of the work of JMW Turner every January for more than a century.
-Sadly, we are unable to do that this year.
+Sadly, we were unable to do that in 2021.
 In this blog, Senior Curator Charlotte Topsfield tells the story of the collector whose bequest saw a selection of the artist's precious works enter Scotland's national art collection more than 120 years ago.

 In 1900 the National Galleries of Scotland received a most generous bequest: 38 watercolours by the most famous British artist of the nineteenth century, Joseph Mallord William Turner (1775-1851).
 The Galleries’ benefactor was Henry Vaughan (1809-1899), a modest and private man who was nevertheless one of the most discerning and generous of Victorian art collectors.
 Born in London in 1809, Vaughan inherited a fortune from his father, who was a successful hat manufacturer in Southwark.
 He used his wealth to travel in Europe, acquire works of art, and support charitable projects.
 His collecting interests were varied; visitors to the house he shared with his sister near Regent’s Park would have found rooms richly decorated with sculptures, bronzes, ivories, Spanish clocks, medieval stained glass, frames from Siena and Venice and Rembrandt etchings.